-We bill payers directly for the Percepta and Envisia classifiers using an "unlisted" CPT code until we obtain specific codes for the tests.
-Currently, labs in the United States that perform Prosigna testing on their own nCounter instruments bill payers directly using the CPT code that is specific to the Prosigna test, 81520.
+Currently, labs in the United States that perform Prosigna testing on their own nCounter Analysis Systems bill payers directly using the CPT code that is specific to the Prosigna test, 81520.
 We expect that, when we perform Prosigna testing in our own CLIA certified lab that we will bill payers directly for Prosigna testing.

 State Medicaid programs typically make their own decisions with respect to coverage for our tests, as do private payers.
 We rely on a small number of third-party payers for a significant portion of our revenue, the loss of one or more of which would have a negative effect on our business.
-For the years ended December 31, 2019, 2018, and 2017, respectively, revenue was represented by the indicated percent for each payer:
+For the years ended December 31, 2020, 2019, and 2018, respectively, revenue was represented by the indicated percent for each payer:

-- Medicare accounted for 29%, 26% and 27% of our revenue; and - UnitedHealthcare accounted for 12%, 14% and 12% of our revenue.
+- Medicare accounted for 24%, 26% and 29% of our revenue; and - UnitedHealthcare, our largest private payer, accounted for 11%, 11% and 12% of our revenue.